Carm1r/fruclimadapt/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Used undirected quotation marks in the description text
-* Added references describing the methods in the description field of DESCRIPTION
+* Included a closing angle bracket missing in a doi reference in DESCRIPTION
-* Put notes in examples in comments
+* Inner angle brackets have been URLencoded in doi reference in DESCRIPTION
-* Unwrapped the executable examples
-* Replaced cat() by message() to write information messages to the console
-* Include a call of on.exit() in GDH_asymcur() to reset settings when the function is exited

 ## Test environments
 * local OS X install, R 4.0.0
 * ubuntu 16.04 (on travis-ci, devel and release), R 4.0.0